ocpi/ocpi/mod_commands.md

 **Module Identifier: `commands`**

-The Commands module enables remote commands to be send to an Location/EVSE.
+The Commands module enables remote commands to be sent to a Location/EVSE.

 ## 1. Flow